 Without a dehydrator:

-For centuries, peppers were dehydrated by hanging them outside and letting the sun and wind pull away their moisture.
-While effective, natural dehydration does have drawbacks, from the uneven drying, to the buildup of mold or mildew.
+For centuries, peppers have been dehydrated by hanging them outside and letting the sun and wind pull away their moisture.
+While effective, natural dehydration does have drawbacks, from uneven drying, to the potential for mold or mildew.

-If you live in a particularly humid climate, air drying will not be ideal.
+If you live in a humid climate, air drying will not be ideal.
 Not to mention that a good rain can set back the dehydration process as well.
+Air drying is ideal for those who live in arid climates like the Southwestern US.

 You can also use an oven to dehydrate, but this can cause discoloration and unwanted cooking if the temperature is too high.
 Skip to this method.

-Gloves will keep the pepper oils from gathering on your fingers, while the glasses will remind you not to touch your eyes.
-If you do get a burn, use our guide to cure the skin or eye burn here.
+Gloves will keep the pepper oils from gathering on your fingers, while goggles or glasses can remind you not to touch your eyes.
+If you do get a burn, use our guide to cure a skin burn here.

 Wash your hands before and after handling the peppers just to be safe.
-Wash the peppers to remove any dust, dirt, or other unwanted things from their skin.
+Wash the peppers to remove any dust, dirt, or other unwanted debris from their skin.

 Steps:

-- Wash and dry the peppers.
-Carefully wash all the fresh habaneros with cold water, removing as much dirt and dust as possible.
-Be sure to dry the peppers thoroughly afterward to avoid extended dehydration times.
+• Wash and dry the peppers.
+Carefully wash all the fresh habaneros with cold water, removing as much soil as possible.
+Dry the peppers with a towel afterward to avoid extended dehydration times.

-- Sort the peppers.
-The next step is to put the peppers into a large bowl or container and separate the good ones from the not-so-good ones.
-This means separating habanero peppers that have spots, especially black spots.
-These may be harbingers for mold, even after they have been dehydrated.
+• Sort the peppers.
+Place the peppers into a large bowl or container and separate the good ones from the bad.
+This means separating habanero peppers that have any imperfections like soft spots or mold.
+These may be harbingers for rot or mold, even after they have been dehydrated.
 Once you have separated them, put the bad peppers away for another short-term use.

-- Cut the peppers (optional).
-With the good peppers remaining, cut them in half length-wise so they dehydrate more quickly.
+• Cut the peppers (optional).
+With only the healthiest peppers remaining, cut them in half length-wise so they dehydrate more quickly.
 If you enjoy the seeds and membrane, more power to you!
 However, you can always remove them if you prefer less heat.
-You can choose to leave the peppers whole, though they will take longer to fully dry out.
-If you prefer to have the dehydrated peppers whole, cut a few slits in the skin of each habanero to ensure proper drying.
+You can also leave the peppers whole, though they will take much longer to fully dry.
+If you prefer to have the dehydrated peppers whole, cut a few slits in the skin of each habanero to ensure more even drying.

-- Arrange the peppers on trays.
+• Arrange the peppers on trays.
 Arrange the prepared habaneros on the dehydrator trays in a single layer.
 It is okay to space them close to one another, just don’t overlap.
+Insert the trays into the dehydrator.

-- Begin dehydrating.
+• Begin dehydrating.
 Depending on the type and brand of dehydrator that you use, it should be heated to between 115°F and 125°F. The heat is set this low to prevent cooking while drying out the peppers.
-Once the processor has been at that temperature for ten minutes or so, you can put in the peppers.

-- Check on peppers after 6-8 hours.
-Once the peppers crack and crunch upon squeezing, they are adequately dried.
-You can also dry to a slightly flexible, leathery texture if you prefer.
+• Check on peppers after 6-8 hours.
+Once the peppers crack and crunch upon squeezing, they are completely dried.
+You can also dry them for less time, aiming for a slightly flexible, leathery texture.

 What is the best dehydrator to buy?